klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 ### Container for 24.11 obtained from the HPE support web site.

+#### Version: ccpe-24.11-raw

+In this version, we use the container obtained from the HPE web site without changes in the container, but try to do everything via files and directories that we bind mount in the container and environment variables that we inject into the container using `SINGULARITYENV_*`.

 -   The goal of the EasyConfig is to mimic what the `ccpe-config` script from HPE does:
     -   Binding other files from the system